 For her work in theatre, Cate has been the recipient of a Garland Award, a Women in Theatre Red Carpet Award, multiple LA Stage Alliance Ovation, Eddon and Scenie Awards, and was honored to receive an Award of Excellence from the LA Film Commission for her work as a Writer, Director, Choreographer and Producer.
 Last year, Playwright's Arena presented Cate with the Lee Melville Award for Outstanding Contribution to the Los Angeles Theatre Community.

 So how has such a talented and totally creative person been able to deal with the Coronavirus pandemic which has sidelined theatre worldwide?
 I spoke with Cate to find out.

-(SB): What production(s) were you involved with when word went out you needed to immediately be either postponed or cancelled due to the COVID-19 outbreak?
+Shari Barrett (SB): What production were you involved with when word went out it needed to immediately be either postponed or cancelled due to the COVID-19 outbreak?

 (SB): Let me know when you write a book about that tour!
-Are plans in place to present that production at a future date, or is the cancellation permanent?
+Are plans in place to present the IVRT production at a future date, or is the cancellation permanent?

 (SB): What future productions on your schedule are also affected by the shutdown?